 The original application package must be submitted to: William Kenney, Rural Housing Service, STOP 0787, 1400 Independence Ave.
-SW., Washington, DC 20250-0787, and a copy of the application must be submitted to the Rural Development State Office where the applicant is located.
+SW., Washington, DC 20250-0787, and must be submitted to the Rural Development State Office where the applicant is located.
 A listing of Rural Development State Offices is included in this Notice.
 Applications sent electronically or by facsimile will not be accepted.

-The deadline for receipt of an application is 4 p.m. eastern standard time on January 25, 2005.
+The deadline for receipt of an application is 4 p.m. eastern time November 3, 2005.
 The application deadline date and hour are firm and apply to submission of the original application to the National Office in Washington, DC.
 The Agency will not consider any application received after the deadline.
 A listing of Rural Development State Offices, their addresses, telephone numbers, and person to contact is provided elsewhere in this Notice.